Quantum Analogue of Entropy Based DDoS Detection

 We take the partial trace to obtain the density operator for qubit $D$

-We have that $S(\rho_{D}^{n\tau}) = 1$ since it is entangled with $\rho_{C}^{n\tau}$.
+We have that $S(\rho_{D}) = 1$ since it is entangled with $\rho_{C}$.

-The inverted entanglement entropy forms a crucial role for a repeater session.
+The entanglement entropy forms a crucial role for a repeater session.
 A successful session occurs when the entanglement is swapped (\ref{Fourpossibleoutcomes}).
-The swapping is successful only if the repeater uses some rank $1$ orthogonal projectors $\Pi_{i}$ such that no matter what outcome occurs at the repeater on qubits $B$ and $C$, the value of the entanglement entropy of $\rho_{A}^{(n-1)\tau}$ must equal the value of the inverted entanglement entropy of $\rho_{A}^{(n-1)\tau}$.
-Stated in terms of the inverted information, the representation of $\rho_{A}^{(n-1)\tau}$ must be the same before and after projection.
+The swapping is successful only if the repeater uses some rank one orthogonal projectors $\Pi_{i}$ such that no matter what outcome occurs at the repeater on qubits $B$ and $C$, the value of the entanglement entropy of $\rho_{A}$ before projection must equal the value of the entanglement entropy of $\rho_{A}$ after projection.

-We proceed to examine the quantities after the projection at $t=n\tau$.
-If the repeater obtains outcome $i$, then the density operator of $D$ at $t=n\tau$ is
+We proceed to examine the quantities after the projection.
+If the repeater obtains outcome $i$, then the density operator of $D$ is

 where $p_{i}$ is the associated Born probability.
 Given

 we have that